Updated December 2023

 It's great if you’re a natural problem-solver.
 But if you lack the patience and focus needed to fix complex issues, this career probably isn’t for you.

 PRO: Strong demand

 Computer networking pros have essential skills that are consistently in high demand.
-The Government of Canada Job Bank gives most provinces four out of five stars for projected outlook and growth in this field.
+The Government of Canada Job Bank gives most provinces three or four (out of a possible five) stars for projected outlook and growth in this field.

 CON: Constant change

 Ever-advancing technology means you’ll need to stay up to date with the latest systems and software.
 If you’re not interested in innovation and learning, you won’t be able to keep up.